A-childs-encyclopedia/-HCJedit-/README.md

 -------------------------------
 #### Download

-Installers for the latest stable build for Mac, Windows can be [downloaded here](https://a-childs-encyclopedia.github.io/-HCJedit-/).
+Installers for the latest stable build for Mac and Windows can be [downloaded here](https://a-childs-encyclopedia.github.io/-HCJedit-/).

 #### Usage